wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 in the receiving buffer (meaning that the array header has been fully received), and then parsing the number of elements by calling `string2ll()` (file `util.h`) to convert the decimal representation in the array header to an integer.
+After the array size is parsed, the value is stored in `c->multibulklen`, and `c->argv` is initialized accordingly.
+Future invocations of this function will see a non-zero value for `c->multibulklen`, in which case it knows that the state machine is currently in the middle of parsing a partially received command and will therefore skip the above step.

 ### Input Parsing and Dispatching